Health and Safety

 Never discard your mask anywhere but in the garbage.

-The by-law says face coverings are required in "Personal Transportation Vehicles".
+The by-law says masks are required in "Personal Transportation Vehicles".
 Does this mean I need to wear a mask in my own car?

 No. Personal Transportation Vehicles is the licence category in our by-law for app-based vehicle for hire companies (eg. Uber/Lyft).
 They are often referred to by the public as ride share companies.
 The by-law only applies to vehicles licensed under the Mobile Licensing By-law 67-2014, not personal vehicles.

-Are face coverings mandatory in common areas of apartments and condominiums?
+Are masks mandatory in common areas of apartments and condominiums?

 Yes.
-On August 5, the Mandatory Face Coverings by-law was amended to make face coverings mandatory in common areas of all apartments, condominiums, hotels and motels and short term accommodations in Brampton.
+On August 5, 2020 the Mandatory Face Coverings by-law was amended to make masks mandatory in common areas of all apartments, condominiums, hotels and motels and short term accommodations in Brampton.
 This includes vestibules, lobbies, hallways, stairs, elevators, underground parking levels, meeting rooms and other common use amenity spaces.
+On June 16, 2021 Council approved the Mandatory Mask By-law, extending use of masks until September 30, 2021.
+Face coverings are not permitted in this bylaw.
+Only non-medical masks must be worn.

 Are masks mandatory on Brampton Transit?
 Will that be enforced?

-Yes, non-medical masks or face coverings are mandatory on all Brampton Transit buses and at terminals, with exceptions.
-Those with medical issues or a disability that may prohibit them from wearing a mask or face covering, and children under the age of two, don’t have to wear one.
+Yes, non-medical masks are mandatory on all Brampton Transit buses and at terminals, with exceptions.
+Those with medical issues or a disability that may prohibit them from wearing a mask, and children under the age of two, don’t have to wear one.
 Under the City by-law, Enforcement may issue tickets for non-compliance.
-Our Operators will not be enforcing or denying rides as there are exceptions to the by-law, but are encouraged to continue to educate the public that face coverings are mandatory on Brampton Transit.
+Our Operators will not be enforcing or denying rides as there are exceptions to the by-law, but are encouraged to continue to educate the public that masks are mandatory on Brampton Transit.
 Click here to learn more.

 Can I wear a face shield instead of a mask?

-No, a face shield is not an alternative to a non-medical mask or face covering and is not included in the definition of a face covering in By-law 135-2020.
+No, a face shield is not an alternative to a non-medical mask and is not included in the definition of a mask in By-law 135-2020.
 It does not provide the same level of protection (face shields can leave gaps between the face shield and face).

 For those who have an exemption and cannot tolerate wearing a mask safely, a face shield is better than no mask and may provide some protection.
 If a face shield is used, it should extend below the chin and wrap around the sides of the face.
 Throw out disposable face shields after each use, or if reusable, clean and disinfect after each use. https://www.peelregion.ca/coronavirus/prevention/#masks